Back to Main Blog

-Fast Inward Love and Learning — for when time feels tight
+Constant Love and Learning In Fast Focus — for when time feels tight

 What Success Really Looks Like Right Now

-Nobody got into education solely to move a proficiency needle.
-They got in because they wanted kids to feel loved, to grow, to find what lights them up.
+But also… in my experience working with thousands of educators, nobody got into this field purely to move a proficiency needle.
+They got in because they wanted kids to grow, to find what lights them up, and to feel loved.
 That work happened this year.
-Count it.
+Even when it was hard.
+Even when you couldn’t see it.

 A Few Doable Doses That Actually Help

 Start your day with 60 seconds.
 Before the emails, before the hallway, before the first kid walks in.
 Three slow breaths.
 A hand on your heart.
 One sentence, silently or out loud: I am enough for today.
-This is real neuroscience.
 Slow rhythmic breathing activates your parasympathetic nervous system and shifts you out of threat response.
-You show up differently when you start differently.
+And when your students watch you do this alongside them?
+You're giving them something far more powerful than any lesson plan.

 Complete the stress cycle, not just manage it.
 Researchers Emily and Amelia Nagoski show us that stress is a biological process that has to be completed or it stays stuck in your body.
 Managing stress and completing stress are not the same thing.
 A walk, a good cry, genuine laughter, a real human connection... these move it through.
-They are not luxuries.
-They are biological necessities.
+Not luxuries.
+Biological necessities.
+Are you giving yourself permission to actually complete the cycle, or just white-knuckling through it?

 Co-regulate with your students.
 A 30-second breath before a transition.
 A movement break you do right alongside them.
-When you are the regulated adult in the room, you become what Bruce Perry calls the thermostat, not the thermometer.
-You set the temperature, and kids follow a calm, grounded adult in ways no behavior chart has ever replicated.
+When you are the regulated adult in the room, you become the thermostat, not the thermometer.
+You set the temperature.
+And kids follow a calm, grounded adult in ways no behavior chart has ever replicated.
+Ever.

 End each day with glimmers.
-Before you close your laptop, write down three moments from today that were real.
+Write down three moments from today that were real.
 Not accomplishments.
 Moments.
 A connection, a surprise, something that made you smile.
-Positive psychology and Brené Brown's research on joy both tell us that noticing small good things over time rewires our nervous systems toward resilience.
-It is brain science, practiced one tiny moment at a time.
+And if you don't even have time for that?
+No problem.
+Just think about three glimmers on your drive home.
+That counts.
+Brené Brown's research on joy tells us that gratitude is the practice that opens us to it.
+Noticing small good things over time genuinely rewires our nervous systems toward resilience.
+Brain science, practiced one tiny moment at a time... even from the driver's seat.

 What If Next Year Could Feel Completely Different?